jarco0204/inverte-api-development/README.md

 ## Design Decisions and Assumptions

-# For iteration 2, only one user is assumed to exists.
-Consequently, only one collection.
+# For iteration 3, only one user is assumed to exists
+However, we are adding more collections to handle our business logic about users.

 # ES modules are used instead of require.